nejohnston/Sprout/README.md

 ## 📝Testing
 You can find our initial testing plan here: https://docs.google.com/spreadsheets/d/1VK1SMwL3B4feiTA7hIC6xo1Rk5iDve64pFtSdyGjAUQ/edit?usp=sharing

+To navitage to our test files, from the root folder go to client > tests.
+A map of our repo is in the **Contents** section.

 ## 📁 Content
 The repo is organized in a fashion that abides by React structures.
 First, the repo is split into two sides: client and server.